catid/tabby/PASSWORD.md

-Tabby implements a new augmented zero-knowledge proof password authentication protocol based on the elliptic curve SPAKE2 protocol [1] modified for further efficiency by using Elligator.
+Tabby implements a new augmented zero-knowledge proof password authentication protocol based on the elliptic curve SPAKE2 protocol [1] modified for further efficiency by using Elligator [2].
 It is designed to be a replacement for SRP6a that runs ~30x faster on the server.
 Best practices for password strengthening are employed in this design.